WILDLAND: Ethan Turpin's

 Opening Reception: January 9, 4-6pm

 Ethan Turpin's works are grounded in the natural cycles of wildfire, devastation, and recovery and regrowth.
 Turpin is a multi-media artist and fireline-trained, press-credentialed photographer.
-His collaborations include other artists and scientists at the UCSB Bren School, and works with the Santa Barbara County Fire Safe Council to provide educational programming about wildfires.
+His collaborations include other artists and scientists at the UCSB Bren School, and works with the Santa Barbara County Fire Safe Council to provide educational programming about wildfires and our local landscape.

 Turpin brings artists, scientists and educators directly to communities to create powerful experiences that broaden perspectives and deepen awareness of underlying natural forces where we live in Southern California.
 Turpin’s personal artistic practice has explored ways of perceiving climate change, leading to 10 years of collaborations and the founding of The Burn Cycle Project, which focuses on the complex relationships between fire, water, and ourselves.
 WILDLAND will engage with the paradoxical entanglements of beauty and risk present in the exhibit’s location, the Westmont College campus.
 Using a wide range of immersive and participatory media, Turpin and his collaborators will share modes of orientation toward wonder and resilience within a mighty landscape.